FREQUENTLY ASKED QUESTIONS

 Payment details will be included with your quote.
 In further communications, you can confirm which method would be best for you or your business.

-Using the original copy, Loretta Murphy Translations first translates the written language ‘A’ (Portuguese or Spanish) to written language ‘B’ (English).
+Using the original copy, Loretta Murphy Translations first translates the written language ‘A’ (Portuguese, French, Spanish or English) to written language ‘B’ (Portuguese, Spanish or English).
 The draft is then proof-read, word-for-word to establish accurate language, tone, syntax, and meaning.

 Should any questions arise during the process, Loretta Murphy communicates directly with the client (and/or document author) to revise any content, ensuring that the end result is precisely what the client has envisioned.

-The final draft is then prepared, including the corresponding official stamp (ATIA, ATIO, OTTIAQ, STIBC) and sworn affidavit, and sent to the client on a timely basis.
+The final draft is then prepared, including the corresponding official stamp (ATIA, ATIO, OTTIAQ, STIBC, ATINS, CTINB) and sworn affidavit, and sent to the client on a timely basis.

 Once you have confirmed with payment, we will immediately begin translating your document(s) in a timely manner.
 Your package, including the translation and a copy of the source document(s), will be stamped and signed, including a declaration of certified translation.
 Therefore, they will be accepted at official institutions across Canada.
 We offer several delivery options, including regular mail, courier, or pick up at our office.